CyberDefender369/Linux-Home-Lab/README.md

 ## Notes

-Currently at spellchecking.
+Currently at handling disks and file systems.
 Will update daily.

 ## Project Walk-Through: